hanselkang/photo_shoot_booking_project/README.md

 ## Features
 ----------
 * Clients can register their information then book a photo shoot and the booking will go into booking waiting list in Photographer's page
-* CRUD for Photographers, Clietns, and Services in photorapher's page
+* CRUD for Photographers, Bookings, Clietns, and Services in photorapher's page
-* Photographers can look clients informations and booking waiting list
+* Photographers can reach clients informations and booking waiting list
-* Photographers can confirm booking
+* Photographers can confirm bookings
-* Confirmed booking list is shown on clients' page with hidden information
+* Confirmed booking list is shown on clients' page with hidden informations.
-* Photographers and Clients can see where photo shoots will be on the map of confirmed booking list
+* Photo shoot places map for Photographers and Clients (No API)

 ## Technology
 ----------